afghanimah/restful_chat/README.md

 # Hello!
 This is a set of 2 scripts.
-The app and client scripts.
-The app script is running on a host and the client is what you will be running on your machine.
+The server and client files.
+The server file is running on a host and the client is what you will be running on your machine.

 This project is a client/server project made for fun, however if was implemented using a RESTful design rather than with sockets.
 Since this is a chatting app, using sockets would be much MUCH better, but ehhhhhh...
 I didn't care as much about efficiency as much as figuring out how to setup a database on the host.
 I could have done a different project that made more sense with REST, but this seemed like more fun than a generic CRUD system.